Drug and Alcohol Rehab in Scarborough

 Just as with the cost of rehab, there is no set length of time for the duration of rehabilitative treatments.

-Overall, this will depend on the individual’s personal factors such as history of substance usage, current physical health and adherence to rehabilitative treatments.
+Overall, this will depend on the individual’s personal factors such as history of substance use disorder, current physical health and adherence to rehabilitative treatments.